vivek9patel/YT-productive/README.md

 ## About

-- This extension blocks all the recommended videos from your youtube page so that you can't be distracted by some other interesting videos when you are studing from youtube.
+- Intresting videos distracts you while you are trying to study from YouTube.
+YT-productive extension helps you by blocking all recommended videos.
+Be productive while you are working!

 ## How it Works

 - Open YouTube page:

-  - Click the extension button or
+  - Click the extension button and
   - Click the check box of the extension popup

 - Things you _can_ do while you are in _productive mode_ :